-Increase future sales by using the Footfall Counting and Dwell Time
+Increase future sales by using Footfall Counting and Dwell Time

-This involves the aggregation of anonymised data to provide insights into general guest behavior.
-As WiFi is always active on a guest’s smartphone, there will always be a constant communication with the surrounding devices.
-This allows for the analysis of guest behavior, in an anonymous way, that can provide you with useful info like new versus returning users or customer dwell time.
+This strategy involves the aggregation of anonymized data to provide insights into general guest behavior.
+As WiFi is always active on a guest’s smartphone, there will be constant communication with the surrounding devices.
+This allows for the analysis of guest behavior, in an anonymous way, which can provide you with useful info like new vs. returning users or customer dwell time.

 How can you use this to your advantage?
-For instance, if your customers spend little time in your restaurant, then it might be worth looking into that.
-It might be because they’re missing entertainment.
-You might try pumping up the music volume for a while – this has been shown to lead to an increased beer consumption.
+For instance, if customers don’t spend enough time in your restaurant, it might be worth looking into why that is.
+Maybe it’s because they’re missing entertainment.
+Try pumping up the music volume for a while – this has been shown to increase beer consumption.

-This application shows you can users move through a venue.
-Consider a shopping centre, where various WiFi access points could track a user moving from one to the other.
+This strategy shows you how users move through a venue.
+Consider a shopping center, where various WiFi access points could track a user moving from one to the other.
 This would allow a map to be generated showing customer movement activity and heatmaps so that venues could better understand how visitors move around their stores.

-In your restaurant, for instance, you could have a special spot where people might take photos of themselves, and see how much time they spend there, or how often they get back to that location.
-In addition, you could stimulate them into posting pictures of themselves on social media and using your restaurant brand hashtag.
+In your restaurant, you could decorate a special spot where people can take Instagrammable photos of themselves, and see how much time they spend there, or how often they go back to that location.
+In addition, you could encourage them to post pictures of themselves on social media using your restaurant brand hashtag.
 That’s free publicity at its best.

 Increase your online exposure

-Similar to capturing email on WiFi registration, a social check in trades free WiFi for a virtual check in by the user.
-While in theory being a great way of advertising your venue on social, many people are resistant to being forced to check in for free WiFi.
-Another way is to offer a reward for the user checking in.
+Similar to capturing email on WiFi registration, a social check-in trades free WiFi for a virtual check-in by the user.
+While in theory, this is a great way of advertising your venue on social, many people are resistant to being forced to check-in for free WiFi.
+You could sweeten the deal by offering a reward like a free drink for the user checking in.